Newhaven Marine railway station: History

 The first station to serve cross-Channel traffic, adjacent to the ferry terminal, was named Newhaven Wharf which opened with the line from Lewes on 8 December 1847.
 It was a terminal station until 1864, when the line was extended to Seaford.

 On 17 May 1886, the London, Brighton and South Coast Railway opened a station further south that was built on reclaimed land south of Mill Creek, and provided a more direct access to boat train services that did not have to depend on tide times.
 The earlier station was renamed Newhaven Harbour and the new station called Newhaven Harbour (Boat Station).
 The line was electrified by the Southern Railway, with work completed on 16 July 1947, with regular electric boat train services from London Victoria beginning on 15 May 1949.

-Newhaven Marine offered regular services from Victoria with connections for ferry passengers travelling to Dieppe in France.
+Newhaven Marine had regular services from Victoria with connections for ferry passengers travelling to Dieppe in France.
 An occasional InterCity service ran to Manchester Piccadilly.
 The ferry terminal was relocated further north in the 1980s closer to Newhaven Town, removing Newhaven Marine's principal importance, and services to the station were progressively reduced.
 The last boat train to run from this station was on 14 May 1984, a British Rail SR V class 4-4-0 steam service.
 On the same date, the station was renamed Newhaven Marine.
 Demand for the station was further reduced by the opening of the Channel Tunnel in 1994 leading to a general fall in demand of boat train services.

 Parliamentary service

-In August 2006, the station was closed to the public due to safety concerns over the condition of the roof canopy, which was later removed.
-Trains continued to run along the line with a single evening service, stopping at the station platform and reversing back to Newhaven Harbour, but with passengers unable to access the train.
+The station was closed to the public in August 2006, due to safety concerns over the condition of the roof canopy, which was later removed.
+Trains continued to run along the line with a single evening service, stopping at the station platform and reversing back to Newhaven Harbour, but impossible for passengers to access the train.

-Attention was brought to the situation in a BBC Radio 4 programme, The Ghost Trains of Old England in October 2010, and the station became well known among railway enthusiasts for its unusual status.
+Attention was brought to the situation by a BBC Radio 4 programme in October 2010, The Ghost Trains of Old England, and the station became well known among railway enthusiasts for its unusual status.
 The station was interesting because of parliamentary train services to the station that appeared in timetables but were inaccessible to the public, and which nonetheless called at the station once a day in order to fulfil the legal obligations of an 'open' station.
-A poster at the station offered ticket-holders a taxi to Newhaven Harbour station at the scheduled time of the parliamentary train, although the journey between the two stations was a short walk.
+A poster at the station informed ticket-holders to use a taxi to Newhaven Harbour station at the scheduled time of the parliamentary train, although the journey between the two stations was a short walk.
 In May 2017, the station buildings were demolished and access to the site remained impossible.
 Service was suspended in early 2019 due to resignalling works.